maberyick/PhenoTIL/README.md

 ### Prerequisites for Python

-As the codes are were written in Python 2.7 at the time, to reproduce the feature extraction, we perform:
+As the codes are were written in Python 2.7 at the time, to reproduce the feature extraction, we create a coda `environment`:

    ```sh
    conda create --name phenotil_py2 python=2.7
    ```
+   We then activate the environment
    ```sh
    conda activate phenotil_py2
    ```